NIP henselian valued fields: Henselian NIP fields and tameness

 \begin{Cor} Any NIP henselian valued field $(K,v)$ of equicharacteristic $p$ is separably tame. \end{Cor} \begin{proof} The statement is clear for henselian fields of equicharacteristic $0$.
 Assume that $(K,v)$ is an NIP henselian valued field and that $\mathrm{char}(K)=p>0$ holds.
 In particular, $K$ is either finite or has no separable extensions of degree divisible by $p$ by \cite[Corollary 4.4]{KSW}.
 If $K$ is finite, $v$ is trivial and $(K,v)$ is separably tame.
 Assume that $K$ is infinite.
 By Proposition \ref{prop_pp}, all that is left to show is that $v$ is separably algebraically maximal.
-This follows from the Lemma of Ostrowski (see \cite[Theorem 3.3.3]{EP05}): The degree of any immediate finite Galois extension $(L,w) \subseteq (K,v)$ is divisible by $p$.
+This follows from the Lemma of Ostrowski (see \cite[Theorem 3.3.3]{EP05}): The degree of any immediate finite Galois extension $(K,v) \subseteq (L,w)$ is divisible by $p$.
 Thus, $(K,v)$ is indeed separably algebraically maximal. \end{proof} In \cite[p.
-25]{Joh15}, Johnson remarks that his proof of \cite[Lemma 6.8]{Joh15} actually shows the following. \begin{Prop}[Johnson] Let $(K,v)$ be a strongly dependent henselian field of mixed characteristic $(0,p)$.
-Then $(K,v)$ is algebraically maximal, $Kv$ is perfect and $vK$ is either finitely ramified or roughly $p$-divisible. \end{Prop}
+25]{Joh15}, Johnson remarks that his proof of \cite[Lemma 6.8]{Joh15} actually applies to strongly dependent fields.
+This fact is also proven in \cite[Lemma 4.1.1 and Theorem 4.3.1]{Joh16}. \begin{Prop}[Johnson] Let $(K,v)$ be a strongly dependent henselian field of mixed characteristic $(0,p)$.
+Then $(K,v)$ is algebraically maximal, $Kv$ is perfect and $(K,v)$ is either finitely ramified or roughly $p$-divisible. \end{Prop}

 We now generalize the proof of \cite[Lemma 6.8]{Joh15} slightly to show an NIP version of this statement.
 As NIP (unlike strong dependence) does not imply field perfection, we have to add an extra assumption.
-We need the following lemma, which is very well-known. \begin{Lem} Let $(K,v)$ be a valued field and $n \geq 0$.
-Then, we have \end{Lem} \begin{proof} Consider $a,b \in K^\times$ with $a \equiv b \;\mathrm{mod} (K^\times)^n$, then without loss of generality there is some $c \in \mathcal{O}_v$ with $a = c^nb$, so their residues are equivalent modulo $Kv^n$. \end{proof}
+We need the following lemma, which is very well-known.
+The second part of the statement is also proven (with essentially the same proof) in \cite[Proposition 3.2(a)]{Koe04}.
+We give the short proof for the convenience of the reader. \begin{Lem} Let $(K,v)$ be a valued field.
+Then, the following holds: \begin{enumerate} \item for any $n>0$ we have